 How to Plan the Ultimate British Columbia Road Trip

-Anyone who has ever tried to see all of BC in one road trip will appreciate how challenging it is.
 At 944,735 km², British Columbia is larger than Germany and France combined, and it has a rich array of different natural spaces, cities, and towns to explore.
 Unless you have little interest in stopping to admire BC’s great outdoors, we highly advise against attempting to “see everything”.
-Instead, we recommend taking the time and care to jot down all of the places that interest you most in BC, and then plotting them on a map.
+Instead, take the time and care to jot down the places that interest you most in BC and then plot them on a map.
 Looking at these dots on the map, a natural driving route might start to suggest itself to you.
-Believe it or not, this process is actually tremendously fun!
-We’d like to offer some great spots to add to your BC road trip in this guide, and if anything we say inspires you to travel with us, please take a look at our British Columbia Tours and Experiences and our Boutique BC Accommodation.

 Choosing Your Vehicle for your BC Road Trip

-In a sense, any road trip will be defined as much by your mode of transport as by the changing landscapes around you.
-Driving by car will be the easiest option as many will already have a car available to them.
+Any road trip will be defined as much by your mode of transport as by the changing landscapes around you.
+Driving by car will be the easiest option as many will already have one available to them.
 Cars are great because they allow you to travel relatively light and it’s rarely difficult to find a parking spot.
 If you fully intend to stay in hotels throughout your trip, then a car is undoubtedly the best option.
 However, if you’re interested in getting out into the stunning BC wilderness, an RV is a much better option.

 RVs allow you to improvise where you sleep at night, and they also help you get right out into some of British Columbia’s wilder areas as you have your accommodation with you at all times.
 Our Peak to Sea Discovery in a Modern RV could be the perfect BC road trip for you as you can travel at your own pace but with a full itinerary of activities and sights to explore, all while staying in a comfortable RV.